 3. Property manager

 When it comes to managing property, there are a lot of responsibilities.
 Your main job is to provide customer service to tenants and potential renters.
 You’ll also be expected to oversee the moving inspections, process payments, screen new applicants, and coordinate maintenance requests and repairs.

 Experience needed: A high school diploma or GED, and most states require you to pass your state’s real estate licensing exam

 4. Pipe welder

-As a pipe welder, your job is centered around the construction and reparation of piping systems that involve welding equipment.
-You’ll be responsible for measuring, cutting, and welding materials for repairs, as well as working on new projects.
+As a pipe welder, your job is centered around the construction and preparation of piping systems that involve welding equipment.
+You’ll be responsible for measuring, cutting, and welding materials for repairs as well as working on new projects.
 You’ll need to have extreme attention to detail and understand how to follow safety precautions.
 If you’re wondering how you can get your foot in the door and become a pipe welder, YouTube is a great resource.

-Experience needed: High school diploma or GED.
-Two years of welding experience.
-Some companies require pipe welders to have a certification in welding.
+Experience needed: High school diploma or GED, two years of welding experience; some companies require pipe welders to have a certification in welding

 Becoming a pilot means you’ll learn how to fly airplanes, helicopters, and many other forms of aircraft.
 You’ll be transporting people or cargo to various locations depending on your area of expertise.

 You can make a significant salary by being a private pilot or working for a commercial airline, the latter of which requires additional certifications and training.
 You need flying experience to complete the Airline Transport Pilot (ATP) certificate.